WebDataConsulting/billing/README.md

 *The grails compile target may halt with a compiler error on some environments, running compile a second time usually resolves the issue.*

+For starting with a blank database (i.e. no test companies), you can use the scripts below:

+<pre><code>
+grails compile
+grails prepare-test-db -init
+</pre></code>

+Once, done, you start jBilling using instructions below and then go to http://localhost:8080/webdata/signup to signup your own company.

 Running from Source
 -------------------